-Nazi anti-Semitism was an intense form of the ‘Jew hatred’ that infected German politics in the 1800s.
-Many nationalist politicians and pundits, particularly who supported the unification of Europe’s German-speaking states, were exponents of anti-Jewish conspiracy theories.
-One was Wilhelm Marr, a nationalist writer who coined the term “anti-Semitism”.
+Nazi anti-Semitism was an intense form of the ‘Jew-hatred’ that infected German politics in the 1800s.
+Many nationalist politicians and pundits, particularly those who supported the unification of Europe’s German-speaking states, were exponents of anti-Jewish conspiracy theories.
+One was Wilhelm Marr, a nationalist writer who is credited with coining the term “anti-Semitism”.
 Marr was not the first German anti-Semite but he was certainly one of the most vocal.
-In an 1879 pamphlet he claimed the newly-formed German state was at war with Jews living in its borders – and that one would not survive unless the other was destroyed.
-Other pamphleteers repeated similar tales of a mysterious Jewish conspiracy to sabotage the new nation.
-Jews served as a ready-made scapegoat for these ultra-nationalists.
+In a 1879 pamphlet, he claimed the newly-formed German state was at war with Jews living within its borders – and that one would not survive unless the other was destroyed.
+Other pamphleteers shared Marr’s beliefs, repeating stories of a mysterious Jewish conspiracy to sabotage the new nation.
+German-Jews served as a ready-made scapegoat for these ultra-nationalists.
 Almost any political failure could be attributed to the ‘international Jew’ and his unseen interference, despite a lack of evidence.

-Anti-Semitic conspiracies persisted in Germany during and after World War I. Jews were regularly blamed for sabotaging the war effort – even though more than 100,000 of them had fought in the German military.
-The infamous Dolchstosslegende (‘stab in the back legend’) provided another avenue for anti-Semitism, as nationalists and military veterans claimed the November 1918 surrender had been engineered by socialists and Jews.
-This scapegoatism continued to flourish during the desperate 1920s.
+Anti-Semitic conspiracies persisted in Germany during and after World War I. Jews were regularly blamed for sabotaging the war effort – despite the fact that more than 100,000 Jews served in the German military during the conflict.
+The infamous Dolchstosslegende (or ‘stab in the back legend’) provided another avenue for anti-Semitism, nationalists and military veterans claiming that Germany’s surrender to the Allies in November 1918 was engineered by socialists and Jews within the government.
+This anti-Jewish scapegoatism continued to fester during the desperate 1920s.
 Most right-wing political groups of the Weimar era, such as the German National People’s Party (DNVP), harboured at least a small quota of anti-Semites or anti-Semitic ideas.
-For the most part, these groups kept their anti-Semitism in check by restraining and sometimes expelling the loudest and most vociferous ‘Jew haters’.
+For the most part, these groups kept their anti-Semitism in check.
+The DNVP, for example, restrained or expelled several of its most vociferous ‘Jew haters’.

 Hitler and the Nazis